zkhatami88/JOSSSubmission/paper.md

 conforming to the C++ ISO Standards and implements the standardized concurrency mechanisms and parallelism facilities.
-Further, HPX extends those facilities to distributed use cases, thus enabling syntactic and semantic equivalence of local and remote operation on the API level.
-HPX uses the C++ future to transform sequential tasks into wait-free asynchronous executions.
-Futurization results in data flow execution trees of potentially millions of lightweight HPX tasks executed in the proper order.
-HPX also provides a work-stealing task scheduler that takes care of fine-grained parallelizations.
+Further, HPX extends those facilities to distributed use cases, thus enabling syntactic and semantic equivalence of local and remote operations on the API level.
+HPX uses the concept of C++ _Futures_ to transform sequential algorithms into wait-free asynchronous executions.
+The use of _Futurization_ enables the automatic creation of dynamic data flow execution trees of potentially millions of lightweight HPX tasks executed in the proper order.
+HPX also provides a work-stealing task scheduler that takes care of fine-grained parallelizations and automatic load balancing.
 Furthermore, HPX implements functionalities proposed as part of the ongoing C++ standardization process.

 ![Sketch of HPX's architecture with all the components and their interactions.\label{fig:architecture}](hpx_architecture.pdf)